-GM-21 (a) All structures in the Town shall be limited to a maximum height of 28 feet above natural grade, provided that (a) steeples, water towers, flagpoles, other appurtenances, the Highway 1 Big River Bridge, and the "Father Time and the Maiden" sculpture on the Mendocino Savings Bank Building (former Masons Hall) on Lansing Street may exceed that height, and except as further specified in (c) below. (b) all utilities shall be located underground or, in the case of telecommunications antennas, be co-located within existing structures and (c) new development within Open Space Land Use Districts and Open Space Zoning Districts seaward of the first continuous public road or street shall be limited to a height of 18 feet to protect public scenic views.
+GM-21 (a) All structures in the Town shall be limited to a maximum height of 28 feet above natural grade, provided that steeples, water towers, flagpoles, other appurtenances, the Highway 1 Big River Bridge, and the "Father Time and the Maiden" sculpture on the Mendocino Savings Bank Building (former Masons Hall) on Lansing Street may exceed that height, and except as further specified in (c) below. (b) All utilities shall be located underground or, in the case of telecommunications antennas, be co-located within existing structures and (c) new development within Open Space Land Use Districts and Open Space Zoning Districts seaward of the first continuous public road shall be limited to a height of 18 feet to protect public scenic views.

-GM-22 Lower-cost overnight visitor accommodations shall be protected, encouraged, and where feasible provided through, including, but not limited to, intergovernmental agency cooperation to sustainably implement nearby campground, cabin, and hostel facilities as proposed in the adopted Mendocino Headlands State Park General Preservation and Recreation Plan, consistent with the certified Mendocino Town LCP.
+GM-22 Lower-cost overnight visitor accommodations shall be protected, encouraged, and where feasible provided through, including, but not limited to, intergovernmental agency cooperation to sustainably implement nearby campground, cabin, and hostel facilities as proposed in the 1976 Mendocino Headlands State Park General Plan, consistent with the certified Mendocino Town LCP.

-Action GM-22.1: The County of Mendocino should, in cooperation with the State Coastal Conservancy, the California Department of Parks and Recreation, the California Department of Transportation, the Regional and State Water Resources Control Boards, adjoining private property owners, and other interested persons, strive to restore, enhance, and protect the combined historic community character, public access functionality, and storm water management functions of the

-Main Street Corridor and adjacent Mendocino Headlands State Park.
+Action GM-22.1 The County of Mendocino should, in cooperation with the State Coastal Conservancy, the California Department of Parks and Recreation, the California Department of Transportation, the Regional and State Water Resources Control Boards, adjoining private property owners, and other interested persons, strive to restore, enhance, and protect the combined historic community character, public access functionality, and storm water management functions of the Main Street corridor and adjacent Mendocino Headlands State Park.
 These efforts can serve to further the conservation and development standards of the Mendocino Town Local Coastal Program, provide for beneficial reuse of intercepted stormwater, sustainable recreational opportunities, protect the public safety, and safeguard natural, historical, and community resource areas against overuse.

-Action GM-22.2: The County of Mendocino supports the long-planned update of the 1976 Mendocino Headlands State Park Preservation and Recreation-General Plan (General Plan) by the California Department of Parks and Recreation to (a) conserve and, where feasible, restore and enhance the spectacular natural resources, passive day use, and specified active use of the Town's ocean, bay, and river shoreline, headlands, and beaches, (b) provide for a sustainable coastal trail system within the State Park that connects it to the California Coastal Trail to the north and south, consistent with public safety, coastal resource protection, and the protection of cultural sites, (c) cooperatively locate nearby hostel and campground facilities as proposed in the adopted 1976 Mendocino Headlands State Park Preservation and Recreation General Plan.
+Action GM-22.2 The County of Mendocino supports the long-planned update of the 1976 Mendocino Headlands State Park General Plan to (a) conserve and, where feasible, restore and enhance the spectacular natural resources, passive day use, and specified active use of the Town's ocean, bay, and river shoreline, headlands, and beaches, (b) provide for a sustainable coastal trail system within the State Park that connects it to the California Coastal Trail to the north and south, consistent with public safety, coastal resource protection, and the protection of cultural sites, (c) cooperatively locate nearby hostel and campground facilities as proposed in the 1976 Mendocino Headlands State Park General Plan.

-Action GM-22.3: H-The County shall give high priority consideration shall be given by the County to cooperative public-private initiatives to implement coordinated funding support for operation, restoration, enhancement, and maintenance of Mendocino Headlands State Park, including, but not limited to, sustainable public, designated Mendocino Headlands State Park Pass, and expanded voluntary Mendocino Town guest funding techniques.
+Action GM-22.3 The County shall give high priority consideration to cooperative public-private initiatives to implement coordinated funding support for operation, restoration, enhancement, and maintenance of Mendocino Headlands State Park, including, but not limited to, sustainable public, designated Mendocino Headlands State Park Pass, and expanded voluntary Mendocino Town guest funding techniques.